 The University has a number of spaces on campus available for prayer and quiet contemplation, whether you practise a particular faith or not.
 If you practise a faith, you can be confident that you will be able to follow your beliefs in Leeds and find support and information related to your faith.

-The Emmanuel Centre is a central space managed by the Universities' Chaplaincy in Leeds (the Chaplaincy for both the University of Leeds and Leeds Beckett University).
-Here, you'll find a place to meet and enjoy a coffee or tea, pray, worship, share or reflect.
-For more information about current activities and upcoming events at the Chaplaincy, visit the Chaplaincy website.
+The Emmanuel Centre is a space managed by the Universities’ Chaplaincy in Leeds (the Christian Chaplaincy for the University of Leeds, Leeds Beckett University, Leeds Arts University and University of Law, Leeds).
+There is space for private prayer in the Claire Chapel.
+For more information about current activities, upcoming events and current opening times at the Chaplaincy visit the Chaplaincy website.

 Contact email@example.com to ask for the access code for these spaces.
 For more information about these facilities, contact the Leeds University Union Islamic Society or Farhat Yaqoob, Muslim Student Adviser, on firstname.lastname@example.org.

 The Jewish Chaplaincy can be found within the Hillel Student Centre.
 The Hillel House Synagogue has regular Morning Prayer services and offers Orthodox and Egalitarian Friday night services.

 LUU offers a faith room, which is currently available.
 Please ensure you comply with all of the Covid measures, including wearing a mask and bringing your own prayer mat and shoe bag.
 If there are any access issues to the room, please check with the staff at the Help & Support desk.

 There is a small prayer room on level 11 (north side) of the Edward Boyle Library.
 The occupancy is currently limited to 1 person at a time.
 The door is kept unlocked.
 Ask at the Edward Boyle enquiry desk if you need help to access it.